WilhelmStein/macaron/readme.md

 Navigate to the project root directory and run `. ./env/activate`.
 Now the virtual python environment has been activated.

 Run `python macaron_shell.py -h` to see which arguments much be supplied.

+## More Information

+More information regarding the inner workings of this project can be found [here](https://pergamos.lib.uoa.gr/uoa/dl/frontend/el/browse/2932336).